 Sultan’s Akhara coach (and Aarfa’s father) Barkat Husain, Govind his friend and Akash Oberoi underline the lesson that when people believe in you, you can move mountains.
 Kumud Mishra (Barkat) and Anant Vidhat Sharma (Govind) put up solid performances.
 Amit Sadh as Akash Oberoi has tremendous potential.

 Randeep makes his entry in the second half.
 Intense, brooding and unrelenting, he plays his role to the hilt.
-Forgive the completely silly scene that introduces him as Fateh eating pudding off little bowls with his finger.
+Forgive the completely silly scene that introduces him as a wrestling coach eating pudding off little bowls with his finger.

 ‘Jag Ghoomeya Thaare Jaisa Na Koi’ by Rahat Fateh Ali Khan will be counted among some of the most beautiful songs of recent times.

-Old houses, tiny railway stations with steam engines, buffaloes lumbering about, cow dung on the walls for the kiln and kite flying – all captured in the rustic locales of Rewari (Haryana), Ludhiana (Punjab), Muzzafarnagar (UP) and old Delhi, come alive and lend a raw earthiness to the film.
+Old houses, tiny railway stations with steam engines, buffaloes lumbering about, kites flying and cow dung on the walls for the kiln - all captured in the rustic locales of Rewari (Haryana), Ludhiana (Punjab), Muzzafarnagar (UP) and old Delhi, come alive and lend a raw earthiness to the film.

 What leaves you smiling throughout however, is the delightful Haryanvi accent.